hungys/NCTU_OS_2015_HW1/SPEC.md

 # Contact Us

-If you have any question about this homework, feel free to e-mail the TA, or knock the door of EC618.
+Some commonly asked questions will be listed on [QA.md](https://github.com/hungys/NCTU_OS_2015_HW2/blob/master/QA.md).
+If you still have any question about this homework, feel free to e-mail the TA, or knock the door of EC618.

 - TA: 洪聿昕 (Yu-Hsin Hung)
 - E-mail: [hungys.cs04g@nctu.edu.tw](mailto:hungys.cs04g@nctu.edu.tw)